prateekpandey44/recursion/README.md

 If a recursive call starts at most one other, we call this a linear recursion eg-->factorial function and good_fibonacci function

+If a recursive call starts at most two other, we call this a binary recursion eg-->binary sum and bad fibonacci

+If a recursive call starts at most three or more, we call this a multiple recursion eg-->file System or sumation puzzles